arvinemadi/Distributed-System-Design/README.md

 - [Fairness in ML](https://en.wikipedia.org/wiki/Fairness_(machine_learning))
 - [Explaining the Predictions of Any Classifier](https://arxiv.org/abs/1602.04938)

-### ML System design: System that can return images similar to a region (cropped) in an input image
+### ML System design: Image Search: System that can return images similar to a region (cropped) in an input image

 System returns similar images from a massive 100M images corpus.
 Return top N images.